 When compared to similar apps and services, Zoom has the highest maximum participant capacity.
 The free plan supports up to 100 participants, while the enterprise-level plan can host up to 500 participants.
 An optional add-on can stretch the capacity to 1000 participants.

-Closest competitors such as Google Meet and Microsoft Teams have 250 participants.
+Closest competitors such as Google Meet from Google and Microsoft Teams from Microsoft have 250 participants.
 Moreover, Webex has a maximum capacity of 200 participants while Zoho only has 100.
 The feature-rich teleco app Skype only allows up to 20 participants.

 There are also paid options.
 Opting for paid plans allow users to unlock more features depending on their needs.
 The selection of plans offers flexibility that matches the budget and other requirements of an individual or organization.